TXT only: 780-232-4003 Please include Name & Number

-Since I practice out of a spa, I might as well provide spa related services, as well - I have a number of exclusive spa treatments for any occasion, or no occasion at all!
-Indulge in yourself!
+Since I also practiced out of a spa, I might as well provide spa related services, as well - I have a number of exclusive spa treatments for any occasion, or no occasion at all!
+Indulge yourself!

 A Balanced Life